cr0wst/demo-twofactor/rough-draft.md

 We will be using the [nexmo-java](https://github.com/Nexmo/nexmo-java) client for interacting with Nexmo.

 ### Declare the Dependency
-First, add the following dependency to your `build.gradle` file.
+First, declare the following dependency in the `build.gradle` file.

 ```groovy
 dependencies {